 Ms. Tsui Sum Yi ("Ms. Tsui"), was appointed as the company secretary of the Company (the "Company Secretary") on 3 April 2017.
 Ms. Tsui is currently a senior manager, Corporate Services, at Vistra (Hong Kong) Limited, where she is responsible to provide a full range of company secretarial and compliance services to listed and private companies.
 Ms. Tsui earned her bachelor of business administration degree in corporate administration and a master of corporate governance degree from Hong Kong Metropolitan University (formerly known as Open University of Hong Kong) in June 2010 and June 2013, respectively.
-Ms. Tsui is an associate member of The Chartered Governance Institute and an associate member of The Hong Kong Chartered Governance Institute (formerly known as The Hong Kong Institute of Chartered Secretaries).
+Ms. Tsui is an associate member of The Chartered Governance Institute and an associate member of The Hong Kong Chartered Governance Institute.
 Ms. Tsui has over 13 years of company secretarial experience.
 Ms. Tsui does not act as an individual employee of the Company, but as an external service provider in respect of the appointment of Ms. Tsui as the Company Secretary.